Why Does Time Slow Down During Accidents? The Neuroscience

-It has nothing to do with real time, or the time doesn't slow down.
+It has nothing to do with real time, physics remains constant, or the time doesn't slow down.
 Instead, it is your brain that switches into a rapid, high-alert state that makes the world feel like it’s moving in slow frames.
+What changes is your brain’s interpretation of time.

 In the article below we break down the neuroscience behind the Slow-Motion Effect.
 We will learn why your brain enters “hyper-perception mode,” and reveal how this survival response helps you react faster when your life is at risk.